How Cultured Chicken is Made

 See GFI’s analysis for detailed technical roadmaps on each approach.

-Important caveat: A 2024 Nature Food scoping review of TEAs concluded: “TEAs published to date demonstrate that, under the current technological paradigm, CM is unlikely to be competitive with conventional meat.”
+Important caveat: a 2024 Nature Food scoping review of TEAs concluded: “TEAs published to date demonstrate that, under the current technological paradigm, CM is unlikely to be competitive with conventional meat.”
 However, the review notes that “scale-up feasibility may hinge on cost-saving areas such as use of plant-based media components, food-grade aseptic conditions and extensive scaling of related supply chains.”

 Step 6: Harvest & Processing